knormoyle/rp2040_si5351_wspr/README.md

 - The firmware turns USB pll off at times.
 If you can't upload, unplug the usb (better yet get a usb cable with switch to avoid plug/unplug cycles).
 Then plug it back in.
 The green led should be on steady. immediately do the compile upload.
 After that you have 15 secs to open a putty window (setup a fast way to start putty with a session defined. save output (logging) to a putty.log for later analysis/debug.
 You will interact with the putty window for keyboard entry (if necessary).
 Hit enter to interrupt to get to config screen and keyboard entry.
 X to leave config mode and reboot.
 You will have to repeat opening putty at this point because of the reboot.
 If there is no usb, but just power, the tracker will enter balloon mode.
 Also, all usb input/output will be disabled if you don't open the putty session within 15 secs of boot.
 There is much debug output. it can be disabled with the V command in the config (VERBY).
 0 is least output.
 1 is more.
 2 is more than that.
 3 is most so far.
 The printing does not interfere with wspr operations.
 You can set K (clock) to 18 Mhz.
 There is a factory reset in the config selection.
 It will default any bad/illegal entries in the config.
 -
 Here's the usb cable with on/off switch I ordered.
 I think it will be very useful!
-[USB cable](https://www.amazon.com/dp/B0CVZQ66C6) Note your existing USB/A micro-usb cable will plug into the female jack.
+[USB cable with on/off switch](https://www.amazon.com/dp/B0CVZQ66C6) Note your existing USB/A micro-usb cable will plug into the female jack.
 Pick an appopriate length for comfort!

 -
 - If you see an error, you may need to put the tracker board into "Bootloader" mode before uploading: